 The Archer Academy is a publicly funded, co-educational, non-denominational, non-selective secondary school.

-All applications for places at the school will be considered in line with the arrangements set out below.
+All applications for places at the school for September 2016 will be considered in line with the arrangements set out below.

 Agreed admission number